Cooking My Dreams

 Its meat is very fine and it's known for having few bones, which makes it suitable also for kids, similar to the Sea Bass.

-How to clean the fish
+How to clean a whole cooked fish

 When you buy this fish at the supermarket or at your local fishmonger, you can ask them to clean it for you (recommended if you're squeamish like me).
 If instead you want to be brave and clean it by yourself, you can watch this instruction video.